José Larralde

 Larralde is not as well known as other folklore argentino artists because of his shunning of promotions and massive concentrations.
 Notwithstanding, his singing crossed the national boundaries and triumphed in countries such as Germany, Australia, Mexico, Brazil, Uruguay, Paraguay, Chile and Spain among others.
 His lyrics deal with social and political injustices and inequities.

-Larralde also debuted as an actor in the Argentinian film Santos Vega (1972).
+Larralde also debuted as an actor in the Argentine film Santos Vega (1972).
 His cover of "Quimey Neuquén," originally composed by Marcelo Berbel and Napoleón Milton Aguilar, was re-edited by Chancha via Circuito and it has been showcased in the AMC television series Breaking Bad, in the episode "Buried."